-The General Fund revenues for year ending FY 2017 are expected to have a \$3 million one-time revenue increase and an ongoing revenue increase of \$3.8 million, for an overall \$6.8 million adjustment to the General Fund revenue categories.
+For FY 2017, General Fund revenues are expected to have a \$3 million one-time revenue increase and an ongoing revenue increase of \$3.8 million, for an overall \$6.8 million adjustment to the General Fund revenue categories.

-Mid-year expenditure adjustments total \$5 million in the General Fund.
+Mid-year expenditure adjustments net to a total of \$5 million in the General Fund.
 Of this amount, \$3 million is tied to the restricted revenue mentioned above.
-The balance of \$2 million in expenditures is related to an increase to the transfer to the liability insurance fund for settlements (\$1.5 million), an increase to overtime (\$1.2 million - the majority of which is related to Police and Fire), and an increase to supplies and services (\$2.2 million).
+The balance of approximately \$2 million in expenditures is made up of increases and decreases as follows:

+- a transfer to the liability insurance fund for settlements (\$1.5 million which was budgeted in FY 2016, but will take place in FY 2017), - an increase to overtime (\$1.2 million the majority of which is related to Police and Fire), - a net decrease to Staffing Expenses (\$1.2 million when factoring in net salary savings), and - an increase to supplies and services (\$2.2 million; \$1.36 million of this increase is offset by revenue increases).

 The increase to supplies and services is broken down as follows:

-- \$714,000 in expenses for finance related services that were previously budgeted as reductions to revenue an equal and offsetting increase has been made to the revenues these expenses were previously budgeted in; - \$650,000 for outside plan check services in the Development Services Department which is offset by an equal amount of offsetting revenues; - \$342,000 for Police Operations; - \$258,000 for election related expenses (addition of November 2016 election); - \$47,000 for Human Resources temporary staffing; - \$100,000 for a previously unbudgeted Fire academy; and - \$61,000 approximately for various services in other departments.
+- \$714,000 in expenses for finance related services that were previously budgeted as reductions to revenue an equal and offsetting increase has been made to the revenues these expenses were previously budgeted in; - \$650,000 for outside plan check services in the Development Services Department which is offset by an equal amount of offsetting revenues; - \$342,000 for Police Operations; - \$192,000 for election related expenses (addition of November 2016 election); - \$47,000 for Human Resources temporary staffing; - \$100,000 for a previously unbudgeted Fire academy; and - \$61,000 approximately for various services in other departments.